ytaragin/eko-wkshp/steps.md

 </details>

-# Section 3 - Wrap with docker and run in kubernetes
+# Stage 3 - Wrap with docker and run in kubernetes

-## Section Goals
+## Stage Goals
-In this Section, we will take the service we created and wrap it in a Docker container and then deploy to Kubernetes using Helm.
+In this Stage, we will take the service we created and wrap it in a Docker container and then deploy to Kubernetes using Helm.